AlexPoone/universal_best_practices/README.md

 22. EXPLAIN that the new Microsoft Edge browser is essentially Chromium, the base of Google Chrome.
 There is little point repeating unit tests if you have done them on Chrome.

+23. SQL Injection attacks: security should be offensive, not just defensive.
+There are many platform-agnostic tools available like [Sqlmap](https://en.wikipedia.org/wiki/Sqlmap).

 ## Yet...
 Technicalities are NOT the Most Important!
 Just be proper:
 1. ALWAYS introduce yourself, shares your GitHub account and ask the colleauge to follow you, follows him/her back.